jbeck018/howlerops/backend-go/PHASE4_IMPLEMENTATION_SUMMARY.md

 ## Executive Summary

-Phase 4 successfully implements a comprehensive query template and scheduling system for SQL Studio.
+Phase 4 successfully implements a comprehensive query template and scheduling system for Howlerops.
 Users can now create reusable, parameterized query templates and schedule them for automatic execution using cron expressions.

 ### Key Achievements